|Marr Haven Home|

 |Wool Dryer Ball|

 |Allegan & Michigan Links|

 In any craft, art and business or industry; there are always confusing terminology's to try and figure out.
-One of the misunderstandings is the difference between top and roving.
+One of the misunderstandings is the difference between Roving and Top.

 Many are using the term roving when it is actually top, some have made comments that you cannot use top to needle felt.
 I hope I can explain the difference so you know you can use both.
 To eliminate top as a wool fiber choice limits the choices of fiber available because a large majority of the unspun fibers available are in top form.
 It also limits the new person trying different things.